zjruff/pycnet-audio/docs/index.rst

 			Location of the clip within IN_FILE in seconds.

 		DURATION
 			Length of the clip in seconds.
+Usually 12 but may be less for clips found at the end of a file.

 		DATE
 			Calendar date at the beginning of the clip.
 May differ from the timestamp in the IN_FILE filename if that recording went past midnight.